 TL; DR: Online retailers, take note: Liquid Web’s Managed WooCommerce Hosting is increasing the speed, reliability, and performance of WooCommerce stores while helping them streamline operations and capture lost revenue.
-Between a wide range of scalable plans, generous features, and transparent pricing, the platform offers a wide range of solutions.
-With new partnerships and extended features on the horizon, it’s clear the company is on a never-ending mission to take the hassle out of online selling.
+Between a wide range of scalable plans, generous features, and transparent pricing, the platform offers a wide range of solutions geared toward taking the hassle out of online selling.
+WordPress guru Chris Lema, now working with the maestros at Liquid Web, shares with us the new partnerships and extended features on the horizon, along with how the company is on a never-ending mission to take the hassle out of online selling.

 As the 2015 holidays approached, a prominent online lipstick company knew they needed a strategy to support sales on Cyber Monday — the busiest shopping day of the year.
 That’s when they met Chris Lema and his team at a digital agency.
 Together with their internal developer, the team worked to help the WooCommerce store scale.

 When Cyber Monday finally arrived, shoppers didn’t gloss over the opportunity to score $6 lipstick.
 Bolstered by a scalable, lightning-fast WooCommerce solution, the site withstood the digital stampede, which ultimately resulted in $1.6 million in sales.